Socram-Occots/ClipTracker/README.md

 ## Current Limitations

-- Clip Tracker does directly not manage, influence, or connect with any recording/streaming application or website.
+- Clip Tracker does not directly manage, influence, or connect with any recording/streaming application or website.

 - Clip Tracker can only detect keys that are considered keyboard keys.

-    - If a device is using a marco that executes keyboard hotkeys, that device should work.
+    - If a device is using a macro that executes keyboard hotkeys, that device should work.

 - Clip Tracker only provides hotkeys for `Start/End Timeline` and `Place Marker`.

 - Clip Tracker cannot import timeline text files to add markers.

 - I, the creator of Clip Tracker, am unsuccessful in testing Clip Tracker in a Linux VM Docker environment.
-When running a linux VM, windows (My host OS) fails to provide the root access to keyboard and mouse activity.
-This means (as of now) ClipTracker is not well tested on Linux.
+When running a Linux VM, windows (My host OS) fails to provide the root access to keyboard and mouse activity.
+This means (as of now) ClipTracker is not well-tested on Linux.
 Help on this part would be greatly appreciated.

 ## Feedback
 [Feedback is welcome (Google Forms link)](https://forms.gle/VAUPoc1Qhi4d2XZc6)